dotnet/corefx/Documentation/project-docs/developer-guide.md

 These options are common for build, build-managed, build-native, and build-tests scripts.

-For more details on the build configurations see [project-guidelines](../coding-guidelines/project-guidelines.md).
+For more details on the build configurations see [project-guidelines](../coding-guidelines/project-guidelines.md#build-pivots).

 **Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
-It is also a good idea to run `build` whenever pull a large set of unknown changes into your branch.
+It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.

 **Common full clean build and test run**
 ```